Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Introduction

 Entity Linking (EL) is the task of grounding a textual mention in context to a corresponding entity in a Knowledge Base (KB).
 It is a fundamental component in applications such as Question Answering \cite{fevry2020entities, guu2020realm, de-cao-etal-2019-question}, KB Completion \cite{shen2014entity, zhang2014feature} and Dialogue \cite{curry2018alana}.

 An unresolved challenge in EL is to accurately link against emerging and less popular entities.
-The Zero-Shot Entity Linking problem was presented by \citet{zeshel}, aiming at linking mentions to entities unseen during training.
+The \textit{Zero-Shot Entity Linking} problem was presented by \citet{zeshel}, aiming at linking mentions to entities unseen during training.
 On the other hand, \citet{ling2021} raised a common popularity bias in EL, i.e. EL systems significantly under-perform on tail entities that share names with popular entities.
 Intuitively, we name the challenge to resolve tail entities as \textit{Few-Shot Entity Linking}, as most of them have only a few number of training examples.
 Despite the aforementioned studies, non-English resources for zero-shot and few-shot EL are seldom available, hindering progress for these challenges across languages.

-Moreover, existing zero-shot and few-shot EL datasets have a limited diversity, rooted from their collection methods that rely on hyperlink structures or manual templates. \citet{zeshel} extracted mentions from Wikia articles hyperlinked to the Wikia KB, and \citet{el100} used links from Wikinews to Wikipedia, where only 3K out of 289K (1\%) mentions fall into its zero-shot slice. \citet{ling2021} generated AmbER sets by filling pre-defined templates with KB attributes.
-These dataset collection approaches are limited, as mentions are biased towards hyperlink editing conventions or syntactic templates.
+Moreover, existing zero-shot and few-shot EL datasets have a limited diversity, because their collection methods rely on hyperlinks or manual templates. \citet{zeshel} extracted mentions from Wikia articles hyperlinked to the Wikia KB, and \citet{el100} used links from Wikinews to Wikipedia. \citet{ling2021} generated AmbER sets by filling pre-defined templates with KB attributes.
+These collection approaches are limited, as mentions are biased towards hyperlink editing conventions or syntactic templates.